YIP interns

 Year 1 interns will work and attend programming Monday through Thursday, 9:00 a.m. – 3:00 p.m.

-There will also be a few payroll onboarding and orientation events in the spring and summer that program participants will need to attend.
+There will also be a few payroll onboarding and orientation events in the spring and summer prior to the start of the program that interns will need to attend.

 There are 3 steps you need to take to be considered for YIP Year 1:

-- Submit a 2025 One Summer Chicago Department of Family and Support Services application here.
+1. Submit the Chicago Youth Works Department of Family and Support Services application.

 Frequently Asked Questions